 There are several procedures that fall under cosmetic dentistry:

 With more and more people wanting a bright, white smile, teeth whitening has become the most popular cosmetic dentistry procedure.
-Professional teeth whitening can fix discoloration due to age, food, drinks, smoking and tartar.
+Teeth whitening can fix discoloration due to age, food, drinks, smoking and tartar.
 It may be an in-office procedure or a take-home whitening system, depending on the recommendation of the dentist.
 The procedures involve using bleaching agents that contain a higher percentage of hydrogen peroxide compared to over-the-counter whitening treatments.

 Porcelain veneers are thin shells of porcelain that are attached to teeth to correct a wide range of dental problems.
 They are used on teeth that are chipped, cracked, worn, misshapen, stained or discolored.
 They are also called as instant orthodontics because they can be used to fix misaligned, missing or gapped teeth without needing a long period of treatment like traditional orthodontics.